Christian anarchism: Early Church

 According to Alexandre Christoyannopoulos, several of the Church Fathers' writings suggest anarchism as God's ideal.
-The first Christians opposed the primacy of the state: "We must obey God as ruler rather than men" (Acts 4:19, 5:29, 1 Corinthians 6:1-6); "Stripping the governments and the authorities bare, he exhibited them in open public as conquered, leading them in a triumphal procession by means of it."
-(Colossians 2:15).
+The first Christians opposed the primacy of the state: "We must obey God as ruler rather than men" (Acts 4:19, 5:29, 1 Corinthians 6:1-6); "Stripping the governments and the authorities bare, he exhibited them in open public as conquered, leading them in a triumphal procession by means of it" (Colossians 2:15).
 Also, some early Christian communities appear to have practised anarchist communism, such as the Jerusalem group described in Acts, who shared their money and labour equally and fairly among the members.
 Roman Montero claims that using an anthropological framework, such as that of the anarchist David Graeber, one can plausibly reconstruct the communism of the early Christian communities and that the practices were widespread, long-lasting, and substantial.
 Christian anarchists, such as Kevin Craig, insist that the communities were centred on true love and care for one another, rather than liturgy.
-They also allege that the reason for the early Christians were persecuted was not that they worshipped Jesus Christ but that they refused to worship human idols claiming divine status (see Imperial cult).
+They also allege the reason early Christians were persecuted was not that they worshipped Jesus Christ, but that they refused to worship human idols claiming divine status (see Imperial cult).
 Since they refused to worship the Roman Emperor, they refused to swear any oath of allegiance to the Roman Empire.

-In his introduction to a translation of the Sayings of the Desert Fathers, Thomas Merton describes the early monastics as "Truly in certain sense 'anarchists', and it will do no harm to think of them as such."
+In his introduction to a translation of the Sayings of the Desert Fathers, Thomas Merton describes the early monastics as "in a certain sense 'anarchists', and it will do no harm to think of them in that light.
+They were men who did not believe in letting themselves be passively guided and ruled by a decadent state, and who believed that there was a way of getting along without slavish dependence on accepted, conventional values. ...
+The society they sought was one where all men were truly equal, where the only authority under God was the charismatic authority of wisdom, experience and love.
+Of course, they acknowledged the benevolent, hierarchical authority of their bishops: but the bishops were far away and said little about what went on in the desert until the great Origenist conflict at the end of the fourth century."